jdisset/dracon/docs/concepts/pydantic.md

-# Concepts: Pydantic Integration
+# Concepts: Pydantic Integration & Custom Types

-Dracon's integration with Pydantic is a cornerstone feature, enabling type-safe, validated, and structured configuration management.

 ## The Role of Pydantic